spm81/Quansheng_UV-K5/Firmware/UNIVERSAL FIRMWARE ( All Radios - UV-K5, UV-K5(8), UV-K6, UV-5R Plus, etc...)/Custom Firmware by Matoz/README.md

 * B = Based on Tunas1337 Firmware ( Also based on Dual Tachyon Firmware )
 * Podes-me encontrar no [Telegram](https://t.me/PMR446PT) (Portuguese Only) !!!<br>

+**MCFW V0.19A** - Based on Open Spectrum Firmware - Based on OneofEleven OEFW-06c7d79 with facgi Spectrum Refactor OSFW-91d9fee ( FM RADIO Disable + VOX Disable + Added Roger Beep Motorola on the Menu + improvement in SATCOM reception + ALL TX)<br>
 **MCFW V0.18A** - Based on Open Spectrum Firmware - Based on OneofEleven OEFW-f93f365 with facgi Spectrum Refactor OSFW-91d9fee ( FM RADIO Disable + VOX Disable + Added Roger Beep Motorola on the Menu + improvement in SATCOM reception + ALL TX)<br>
 **MCFW V0.17A** - Based on Open Spectrum Firmware - Based on OneofEleven OEFW-fd3df27 with facgi Spectrum Refactor OSFW-9ed82fb ( FM RADIO Disable + VOX Disable + Added Roger Beep Motorola on the Menu + improvement in SATCOM reception + ALL TX)<br>
 **MCFW V0.16A** - Based on Open Spectrum Firmware - Based on OneofEleven OEFW-5c346c8 with facgi Spectrum Refactor OSFW-1b6a01a ( FM RADIO Disable + VOX Disable + Added Roger Beep Motorola on the Menu + ALL TX)<br>